eungobs/code-tribe-marketplace/src/README.md

    - Product listing page, product addition form, and other necessary features.

 3. **Hosting**:
-   - Both the frontend and backend are hosted as per the instructions.
+   - Both the frontend and backend are hosted as per the instructions.you can view the App here:# code-tribe-marketplace.vercel.app

    # Design
 The design for EasyBuy was created using Figma.
 You can view the design [here](https://www.figma.com/design/uxZRatIhSu78aeAlkmJTra/Untitled?node-id=0-1&t=jQVEfgFxATaEVVdw-1).